Jeffery Toomaga-Allen

-Jeffery Latu Toomaga-Allen (born 19 November 1990) is a rugby union footballer who plays as a tighthead prop for Samoa, and for Ulster in the United Rugby Championship.
-He previously played for Wellington Lions in the ITM Cup and the Hurricanes in Super Rugby.
+Jeffery Latu Toomaga-Allen (born 19 November 1990) is a rugby union footballer who previously played as a tighthead prop for Samoa, and for Ulster in the United Rugby Championship.
+He also previously played for Wellington Lions in the ITM Cup and the Hurricanes in Super Rugby.
 Toomaga-Allen has also played for New Zealand's international rugby team, the All Blacks, three times during his career.
+Toomaga-Allen is currently signed with the Queensland Reds until the end of 2025.

 Career

 Toomaga-Allen represented New Zealand under 20 in the 2010 IRB Junior World Championship.
 He made his debut for Wellington and for the Hurricanes in 2012, quickly becoming a regular starter for both teams.

 Toomaga-Allen became All Black no. 1130, in the test against Japan on 2 November 2013.
 This came after he was called into the 2013 end-of-year tour squad as injury cover.

 Toomaga-Allen was not selected for the All Blacks in 2014, with Crusaders prop Joe Moody called in as injury cover for Tony Woodcock over Toomaga-Allen for the remainder of the 2014 Rugby Championship.
 Toomaga-Allen retained his spot as a regular for the Hurricanes and for Wellington though.
 Toomaga-Allen came off the bench in the 2015 Super Rugby Final, but this was lost to the Highlanders 14–21.
 Toomaga-Allen did not play in the following year's Grand Final which the Hurricanes won, due to his run of injuries.

 Toomaga-Allen re-established his place as a regular starter for the Hurricanes in 2017, starting against the British & Irish Lions on 27 June in a 31–31 draw.
 Toomaga-Allen also started in the knockout rounds of Super Rugby that year, but the Hurricanes lost the semi-final to the Lions in Johannesburg 44–29.
 After season-ending injuries to Joe Moody and Owen Franks, Toomaga-Allen was re-called to the All Blacks for the 2017 Rugby Championship but did not make an appearance for New Zealand that year until the 2017 end-of-year tour where he came off the bench against the 31–22 win against the Barbarians, replacing Ofa Tu'ungafasi with 13 minutes left.
 Toomaga-Allen made his first start for New Zealand ten days later when he took part in the 28–23 win over a French XV for 66 minutes before being replaced.

 Toomaga-Allen missed the first few rounds of the 2018 Super Rugby season due to injury but returned off the bench on 24 March 2018, during a 29–12 victory over the Highlanders.
 Toomaga-Allen returned to his starting position the week later when the Hurricanes beat the Sharks 38–37.
 After a good Super Rugby season, Toomaga-Allen was retained by the All Blacks for their 2018 Steinlager series against France, but he did not play in any of the three tests.